 “…three days of conventional warfare neither side having any clear objective, just panicked rage.”
 It sounds a lot like the here and today I am writing this from.
 I cannot read a sentence like, ‘streaming across Baluchistan..’ without invoking the current rhetoric on the subject.

 Weaving our real historical warfare, from the nuclear bomb in Japan, the second world war at large, the cold war and the Vietnam war, Max makes it impossible for me to read it as a book about zombies.
 The zombies are there, very real, very hungry, their cries and moans loud enough, but I do not see them.

 I see a reality in this book, a reality I am praying very much to not come true.
 They may be far-fetched, unrealistic, exaggerated fears of my own humanity.
 But they were there.
-Jingoistic prime time debates, silly dinner conversations on how war was the only solution, got to me.
+Jingoistic prime-time debates, and silly dinner conversations on how the war was the only solution, got to me.

 But, like Roy Elliot’s films during the war helped keep the hope alive in the people fleeing zombies, World War Z lifted those jitters, however unjustified, that had begun to affect me.

 Favourite Quote: “They told me to do it!
 It’s their fault, not mine.”
 The freedom, God help us, to say, “I was only following the orders.”

 Recommended Age Group: At 18 years of age.
 Or maybe a little before your 18th birthday.
 Can vote?
 Be wise then.